danos/vplane-config-qos/README.md

 `invoke flake8`
 Run Flake8 over all files
 `invoke flake8 --commits all`
-Run Flake8 over files changed between arbitary commits
+Run Flake8 over files changed between arbitrary commits or references
-`invoke flake8 --commits 7e6c554ea5...7e6c554ea5df`
+`invoke flake8 --commits master-next...master`

-When opening a pull request you should ensure all stages are successfull.
+When opening a pull request you should ensure all stages are successful.

 # Packaging
 Run `invoke package`.